abrac/EV-Fleet-Simulator/README.md

 Installation
 ============

+1. Make sure that you have installed the dependencies listed in [depencies.md](./dependencies.md)
 1. Clone the project to your local PC, into a folder of your choice.
     ```sh
     mkdir -p ~/Applications  # Make a folder called "Applications" in your home directory.